-GHSC maintains an Incident Contacts and Stakeholders list (excel spreadsheet) in case of water quality incidents/emergencies, including for vulnerable customers.
+GHC maintains an Incident Contacts and Stakeholders list (excel spreadsheet) in case of water quality incidents/emergencies, including for vulnerable customers.
+The communication details with ACC is also included within this spreadsheet (different tab).

 The emergency contact list is reviewed annually when the DWMS annual report is compiled.